Last updated: 2022-03-16

 Project planning, implementation, closure

 Human resources, i.e. team members

 |Validity period of this Agreement||

-In sub-section Free Project Management Tools, you find a template of a project manager agreement.
+In sub-section Free Downloads, you find a template of a project manager agreement.

 While project charters focus on the project, project manager agreements tend more towards target agreements for individuals.

 To save you time in your daily work as a project manager, I packaged more than 35 project management templates, tools, and checklists into one zip file.

 Your CommentsHave your say about what you just read!
 Leave me a comment in the box below.